awsdocs/aws-net-developer-guide/doc_source/how-to/cloudwatch/cloudwatch-using-subscriptions-examples.rst

    :description: Use this .NET code example to learn how to use subscription filters in Amazon CloudWatch Logs.
    :keywords: AWS SDK for .NET examples, CloudWatch Logs subscription filters

-This .NET example shows you how to:
+These .NET examples shows you how to:

+* List existing subscription filters in |CWL|
-* List a subscription filter in |CWL|
+* Create a subscription filter in |CWL|
-* Create or delete a subscription filter in |CWL|
+* Delete a subscription filter in |CWL|

 The Scenario
 ============